reef-defi/hardhat-reef-examples/README.md

 };
 ```

-Change `<MNEMONIC_SEED>` to your account seed for the corresponding network.
-Remove the `seeds` dictionary for the unneeded networks.
+Copy `.env.example` to `.env` (`cp .env.example .env`) and update the desired mnemonic variable to your account seed mnemonic for the corresponding network.

 You can have multiple accounts by listing them in dictionary with your custom name:

 ```
 seeds: {